 Week Two: People Who Serve - PEOPLE WEEK (July 16 - 20, 2018)

 This summer, PEOPLE week’s focus is on those who dedicate their lives to serving and protecting others locally, nationally, and internationally.
 For this week’s program, CHH has partnered with organizations that support the needs of veterans, deployed military personnel, and their families.
-We will also go behind-the-scenes with our local police force and fire department to learn more about how these local heroes protect and serve.
+We will also meet our local first-responders to learn more about how these local heroes protect and serve.
 Field trips this week will be to For the Troops in Simi Valley where campers will sort and package donations for deployed soldiers, a local Senior Center where campers will make treats and cards for our firefighters, and to the nearby Fire Station 87 where campers will receive a behind-the-scenes tour.
 Presenters at camp will include law enforcement officers, personnel from the American Red Cross, a retired veteran, and Deaf Dog Rescue who will demonstrate how to properly interact with a deaf dog so campers can enjoy some petting time with these very special dog guests.
 In addition to our service trips and presenters, campers will also play sports and games, swim, sing camp songs, make crafts, and more.

 Week Three: Animals that Serve - ANIMAL WEEK (July 23 - July 27, 2018)